xyzmean/mimesis-player-enhancements/README.md

 > [!NOTE]
 > Disclosure: this project is being build with help of AI!

+> [!CAUTION]
+> **Alpha — under heavy development.** This plugin is not finished and things may not work as expected.
+Please report bugs and share feedback via [GitHub issues](https://github.com/Kandru/mimesis-player-enhancements/issues).

 > [!WARNING]
 > I am not responsible for any damage, data loss, bans, or other problems that come from using this mod.
 Mods change how the game runs, and things can break.

 > [!TIP]
 > If you do not trust a pre-built `.dll`, you can [build this mod yourself](#build-from-source) from the source code here on GitHub.
 That takes some basic dev setup, but you know exactly what you are running.

 Mimesis Player Enhancement is a mod for Mimesis that consolidates and extends a lot of tweaks into one maintained package.
-Hosts can raise the player cap, expand mimic voice recording and persistence, allow join-anytime lobbies, scale spawns/loot/money to match their needs, randomize dungeons, tune player and mimic behavior, and track session statistics — all from one config file.
+Hosts can raise the player limits, expand mimic voice recording and persistence (across game sessions), allow players to join at any time, scale spawns/loot/money to match their needs, randomize dungeons, tune player and mimic behavior, and track session statistics — all from one config file.
 Clients do not need the mod; only the host does.
 It also enables the player to use up to 99 different save games within a new UI.

-There is also a webinterface listening on http://127.0.0.1:8001 per default after the game has been started.
+Additionally, there is also a webinterface listening on http://127.0.0.1:8001 per default after the game has been started.
 It allows you to manage bigger lobbies (kick, ban, respawn) as well as change settings per savegame or globally.

 Tested with **MIMESIS 0.3.0** and **MelonLoader 0.7.3**.